or: Humanity's root problem (or challenge)

 The man who is denied the opportunity of taking decisions of importance begins to regard as important the decisions he is allowed to take.

-And so we are fooled into believing that voting is important — deciding between one rich psychopath or another to rule over us.
-The election cycles, as presented to us by the politicians through the mainstream media (without whom we would never know of "elections"), are a farce, a charade, a theatrical hoax designed — whether or not from the beginning — to make it seem as if we are electing our "leaders".
+And so we are fooled into believing that voting is important — deciding between one ruler or another to rule over us by adding more restrictions/rules that over time always shift towards benefiting exclusively the ruling class.
+The election cycles, as presented to us by the politicians and the (formerly-?)mainstream corporate legacy media (without whom we would hardly even know of "elections"), are generally a farce, a charade, a theatrical hoax designed — whether or not from the beginning — to make it seem as if we are electing our "leaders"... when in fact the political and media elite control and shape the narrative and therefore the "will of the people".

 None are more hopelessly enslaved than those who falsely believe they are free.

-Democracy is slavery 2.0, simply a more clever form of slavery, in which the energy produced by the slave's work is, via abstraction, converted to money, and then partially stolen by force ("taxed") to perpetuate the idea of "government".
-As Stefan Molyneux illustrated in the above video, the human livestock, once freed from their shackles, know nothing else than to continue to bow to their masters, for they have never known anything else — thus they will willingly obey the rules of the game created by their masters.
-They will provide for themselves (food, shelter, etc) and give part of the fruit of their labor to their masters, while completely and entirely believing that they are free human beings.
+Democracy is, or eventually becomes, slavery 2.0, simply a more clever form of slavery, in which the energy produced by the slave's work is, via abstraction, converted to money, and then partially stolen by force ("taxed") to perpetuate the idea of "government".
+As Stefan Molyneux illustrated in the above video, the human livestock, much like the ones in Plato's cave, once freed from their shackles, know nothing else than to continue to bow to their masters, for they have never known anything else — thus they will willingly obey the rules of the game created by their masters.
+They will provide for themselves (food, shelter, etc) and give part of the fruit of their labor to their masters, while completely and entirely believing that they are free human beings, even while corruption overtakes the ostensibly democratic system of government.

 The most potent weapon in the hands of the oppressor is the mind of the oppressed.